 FAQs regarding Intermittent Fasting in Combination with HCG

-- Is it total fasting or can you had something in your coffee?
+Is it total fasting or can you have something in your coffee?
 Great question.
 I sort of answered this above, but this gives me an opportunity to elaborate.
 Your body doesn’t want to give up it’s fat reserves.
 This is a primitive survival technique that has allowed the human species to survive long winters and famine.
 Only within the past 100 years has the human species been forced to deal with an OVER-abundance of calories.
 Our physiology is still stuck in the past so we have to outsmart it.
 The loading days of the HCG diet are a great example of this.
 We overeat to lose faster.
-Same with Intermittent Fasting.
+Same with intermittent fasting.
 For the first week of IF, get some fat calories in your morning coffee as recommended above, but eat nothing else throughout the day.
 This slight alteration to your HCG routine should be enough to again jump start ketosis.
-The following week, also eliminate the morning calories.
+The following week, also eliminate the calories in your coffee.
 By again making a slight adjustment, this should be enough to jump start ketosis and keep you burning fat throughout the final stages of the diet.

-- How many days in a row do you do the IF??
+How many days in a row do you do the IF??
 Again, this is entirely anecdotal.
 I can’t exactly give you a right or wrong number of days to do this.
-It’s base on what I read and the experience of myself and other dieters.
-It’s also based on the simple fact that the HCG diet is a 30-40 day protocol and we only have so many cards to play to keep you in ketosis throughout.
-That being said, I recommend that starting on our about the 3 week point (day 21) you begin Intermittent Fasting.
+It’s based on what I read and the experience of myself and other dieters.
+It’s also based on the simple fact that the HCG diet is a 30-40 day protocol and we only have so many cards to play in order to remain in ketosis throughout.
+That being said, I recommend starting IF on our about the 3 week point (day 21).
 For week one of IF, get your 60-70 calories of MCT oil or coconut oil in your morning coffee.
-At approximately the 4 week point, continue with IF by eliminating the coffee calories from MCT or coconut oil.
-And post your results to the FB group we can all learn from each other.
+At approximately the 4 week point, continue with IF by eliminating the coffee calories.
+And please post your results to the FB group so we can all learn from each other.